Water planning in north Queensland

 Project start date: 18/07/2022

 The Cape York Peninsula and southern Gulf of Carpentaria region in Queensland is area of particular interest for future development.
-This includes proposals for mining, dams and other infrastructure for irrigated agriculture.
+This includes proposals for mining, and water storage and extraction for irrigated agriculture.
 Each of these can impact water resources, biodiversity and culturally significant locations and values.

 Although the predicted impacts from individual developments may appear to be relatively minor, there is a risk that the ‘tyranny of small decisions’ could culminate in unexpected consequences for water quality, biodiversity and cultural values.
 This issue therefore provides a potential case study for an integrated, regional approach to identifying risks from development to environmental and cultural values.

-The first phase of the project is focusing on compiling information that can inform or be used in a future risk-assessment process.
+In the first phase of the project, we are focusing on compiling information that can inform or be used in a future risk-assessment process.
 This includes collating tools, previous research outputs and a broad range of stakeholder perspectives so that the risk-assessment process is applicable across the study region and robust in a variety of situations.
+Additionally, we are examining current biodiversity maps, which are based on suitable habitats, to identify biodiversity hotspots, and compare these hotspots with potential water development areas.

-The second phase of this project will work with a broader range of stakeholders to assess and refine the information collected in the first phase.
-Researchers will then assess the information in the context of decadal patterns in water flows, possible future trends, and how these patterns might impact ecosystem productivity, health and cultural values over the long term.
+During the second phase we will work with a broader range of stakeholders to assess and refine the information collected in the first phase.
+Our team will then assess the information in the context of decadal patterns in water flows, possible future trends, and how these patterns might impact ecosystem productivity, health and cultural values over the long term.

-This project is providing information to improve outcomes for environmental and cultural values from the decision-making processes relevant to developments in the context of the EPBC Act and other risk-assessment schemes.
-The project is also contributing to the North Queensland Assessments contract project led by Professor Allan Dale (James Cook University) and linking with the Marine and Coastal Hub’s project 1.32.
+Through this project, we are providing information to improve outcomes for environmental and cultural values from the decision-making processes relevant to developments in the context of the EPBC Act and other risk-assessment schemes.
+We are also contributing to integrated planning and assessment work within an Australian Department of Climate Change, Energy, the Environment and Water (DCCEEW) Environment Assessments Qld contract project and linking with the Marine and Coastal Hub’s project Supporting regional planning in northern Australia.

 Links between regional-planning projects.